* Weekly jobless claims fall to 249,000 vs. est. 257,000

 starts as we get new data," Merz said.

-Eight of the 11 major S&P 500 indexes were higher, with
+All 11 major S&P 500 indexes were lower on Thursday, with

 retailer forecast flat earnings for next year.

 technology news website Recode said Disney and Alphabet

 were not in the race for the company.

 Declining issues outnumbered advancing ones on the NYSE by

 1,996 to 774.
 On the Nasdaq, 1,813 issues fell and 734 advanced.

 The S&P 500 index showed nine new 52-week highs and six new